Medical Indemnity Fund Frequently Asked Questions (FAQs)

 What information must be included in the court-approved settlement agreement or judgment in order for a plaintiff to be eligible for enrollment into the Fund?

-Every settlement agreement that provides for the payment of future medical expenses for the plaintiff or claimant must provide that in the event the administrator of the fund determines that the plaintiff or claimant is a qualified plaintiff all payments for future medical expenses will be paid in accordance with Title 4 of Article 29-D of the Public Health Law, in lieu of that portion of the settlement agreement that provides for payment of such expenses.
-When a settlement agreement does not so provide, the court shall direct the modification of the agreement to include such term as a condition of court approval.
+Every settlement agreement that provides for the payment of future medical expenses for the plaintiff or claimant must provide that all payments for future medical expenses will be paid in accordance with Title 4 of Article 29-D of the Public Health Law, in lieu of that portion of the settlement agreement that provides for payment of such expenses.
+When a settlement agreement does not so provide, the court must amend the agreement to include that provision as a condition of court approval.
+Statute requires that the Fund administrator review and confirm that the underlying court order contains the required findings and directions to qualify the plaintiff for enrollment.

 How long must a plaintiff wait to be enrolled once an application to the Fund has been submitted?